OpenBankingUK/read-write-api-docs-pub/profiles/payment-initiation-api-profile.md

 - The Status field for the payment-order consent reflects the status of the PSU consent authorisation.
 - The Status field for the payment-order resource reflects the status of the payment-order initiation or execution.

 ## Basics

 ### Overview

 The figure below provides a **general** outline of a payment flow for all payment-order types using the Payment APIs.
-The payment-order types covered in this specification include:
+The payment-order types covered in this profile include:

 - Domestic payments.
 - Domestic scheduled payments.